-The group operates a mandatory provident fund scheme ("MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance for all eligible employees.
+The Group operates a mandatory provident fund scheme ("MPF Scheme") under the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong) for all eligible employees.
 The scheme is a defined contribution scheme administered by independent trustees.
 Under the scheme, employer and employees are required to make contributions to the scheme at 5% of the employees' relevant income, subject to a maximum of monthly contribution of HK\$1,500.
-Contributions to the MPF Scheme vest immediately.
-Under the MPF Scheme, the employer's existing level of contributions can be reduced by contributions forfeited by the employers on behalf of those employees who leave the Group's MPF Scheme prior to their entitlements vesting fully.
-Notwithstanding the above, during the year ended 31 March 2023, there were neither any forfeited contributions nor had there been any utilization of such forfeited contributions to reduce future contributions.
+Contributions to the MPF Scheme is vested immediately.
+Under the MPF Scheme, the employer's existing level of contributions can be reduced by contributions forfeited by the employers on behalf of those employees who leave the Group's MPF Scheme prior to their entitlements being vested fully.
+Notwithstanding the above, during the year ended 31 March 2025, there were neither any forfeited contributions nor had there been any utilization of such forfeited contributions to reduce future contributions.
+The employees employed under the Hong Kong Employment Ordinance are also entitled to long service payment if the eligible criteria are met.